Mechanical-Advantage/AdvantageScope/docs/REV-LOGGING.md

 }
 ```

+To more easily identify devices in the log, CAN IDs can be assigned to aliases by passing a map object to the `start()` method.
+The keys are CAN IDs and the values are strings for the names to use in the log.
+Any devices not assigned an alias will be logged using their default names.

-AdvantageKit users should instead add the line shown below in `robotInit` to start recording data to the AdvantageKit log.
+AdvantageKit users should replace the standard `start()` method with the line shown below to start recording data to the AdvantageKit log.
 Note that this feature is provided for convenience only; the data recorded to the log is NOT available in replay. **REV motor controllers must still be within an IO implementation with defined inputs to support replay**.

-> Note: AdvantageKit must be running the 2024 kickoff release (v3.0.0) or later.
+> Note: AdvantageKit must be running the 2024 kickoff release or later.

 ```java
 public void robotInit() {